 This Lime Drop Martini is on the menu tonight!
-Nope, that’s not a lemon drop martini – we’re making Lime Drops this time with fresh lime juice and zest!
+Just like a lemon drop martini but with fresh lime juice instead!

 This Lime Drop Martini is our latest creation for our friends over at Food Fanatic and we’re loving it!